-- Welcome volunteers and thank them for coming; make it a point to engage in conversation with each person and find out something about them, especially helpful to discover what motivated each individual to come to the project, where they heard about the volunteer project and what they expect out of the day.
-This doesn't have to be formal, simply casual, engaging conversation. - Answer any questions; provide participants with PPE. - Begin circulating the Volunteer Sign-in Sheet, making sure to note travel time (not mileage). - It is a good practice to have volunteers put their names on their hard hats with masking tape and a Sharpie.
+If you have any additional questions, please let me know.
+I look forward to seeing you on Saturday morning! ~ Jennifer individual to come to the project, where they heard about the volunteer project and what they expect out of the day.
+This doesn't have to be formal, simply casual, engaging conversation.

+- Answer any questions; provide participants with PPE. - Begin circulating the Volunteer Sign-in Sheet, making sure to note travel time (not mileage). - It is a good practice to have volunteers put their names on their hard hats with masking tape and a Sharpie.
 This makes it easier for everyone to remember each other's names and to find your hard hat after lunch.